IMMA: Immunizing text-to-image Models against Malicious Adaptation: Conclusion

 \section{Conclusion}

 We propose to Immunize Models against Malicious Adaptation (IMMA).
 Unlike the data-poisoning paradigm, which protects images, our method focuses on protecting pre-trained models from being used by adaptation methods.
-We formulate ``Immunization'' as a bi-level optimization program to learn a poor model initialization that would make adaptation more difficult.
+We formulate "Immunization" as a bi-level optimization program to learn a poor model initialization that would make adaptation more difficult.
 To validate the efficacy of IMMA, we conduct extensive experiments on relearning concepts for erased models and immunizing against the adaptation of personalized content.
-We believe that model immunization is a promising direction toward combating the misuse of text-to-image models through malicious adaptation.
+We believe that model immunization is a promising paradigm for combatting the risk of malicious adaptation, and that IMMA is an encouraging first step.
+We are hopeful that the advancement of IMMA will result in safer open-source text-to-image models, benefiting both the research community and society.